iNextHikky/MyApps/MoodAnalysis(exe)/README.md

 *Overview*
 ----------
 MoodAnalysis is software to change from detection of mood to numerical value in around.
-It's require that you only need to run C language.
+It's require that you only need to run exe.

 *DevelopmentEnvironment*
 -----------------------
-Xcode 9.2
+Visual Studio Community 2017

 *Usage*
 -------
-First of all, build it.
+First of all, run it.
-Next, as the number of evaluators of the position is asked so enter the number of people and score of evaluater in order.
+Next, as the number of evaluators of the position is asked so input the number of people and score of evaluator in order.
-Then, enter how many gathering attention and how much is the amount of illuminance and noise.
+Then, input how many gathering attention and how much is the amount of illuminance and noise.
 That way, the result is found out.
 Result is from 100 to minus infinity.

 *Notes*
 -------
-You need to survey four items before build it.
+You need to survey four items before run it.

 1.Rating of Position